thevedantjha/Web-Purifier/README.md

-# Web Purifier
+# Relaxed Web
-Introducing a way to reduce toxic content on the web.
-Meet Web Purifier, a Google Chrome extension for replacing toxic content while browsing with neutral, safe text.
+Make the internet a calmer place.
+Automatically rewrite toxic text, or blur images with unfriendly text thanks to Chrome built-in AI.
 Private with all processing on-device.

 ---

 ## 🌟 Key Features
 - **Toxic sentence detection** using an on-device model, specifically [`Xenova/toxic-bert`](https://huggingface.co/Xenova/toxic-bert).
 - **Rewrite toxic text** into a more neutral, readable version, using Google Chrome's Built-In on-device AI model [`Rewriter API`](https://developer.chrome.com/docs/ai/rewriter-api).
-- **Customizable styles** for rewritten text: "As-is", "More formal", and "More casual".
+    - **Customizable styles** for rewritten text: "Default", "Formal", and "Casual".
+    - **Accessibility option** to customize the color of rewritten text for better visibility.
+- **Blur images** containing unfriendly text, using Google Chrome's Built-In on-device AI model [`Prompt API`](https://developer.chrome.com/docs/ai/prompt-api).
+    - **Accessibility option** to toggle on/off hover to view blurred image.
 - **Live scanning** for content loaded after page load.
-- **Accessibility options** to customize the color of rewritten text for better visibility.

 ---

 ## ⚠️ Prerequisites
 1. **Browser**
-    - Google Chrome version 140 or later
+    - Latest version of Google Chrome.
     - APIs on browser
-        1. Go to `chrome://flags/#rewriter-api-for-gemini-nano` and select `Enable`.
+        1. Go to [`chrome://flags/#rewriter-api-for-gemini-nano`](chrome://flags/#rewriter-api-for-gemini-nano) and select `Enable`.
         2. Relaunch Chrome.
 2. **System Requirements**
-    - Windows 10/11, MacOS 13+, Linux, or ChromeOS 16389+.
+    - Windows 10/11, MacOS 13+, Linux, or ChromeOS 16389.0.0 and above.
     - At least 22 GB free space on disk with Chrome profile.
     - More than 4 GB of VRAM.